contentful/contentful-import/README.md

 ### Basics

 #### `spaceId` [string] [required]
-ID of the Space to import into
+ID of the space to import into

 #### `environmentId` [string] [default: 'master']
-ID the environment in the destination space
+ID of the environment in the destination space

 #### `managementToken` [string] [required]
 Contentful management API token for the space to be imported to